 Online Services Are Not Real Estate Maps

 There are some great online services for helping consumers navigate from one location to another.
 Screen shots of these services should not be confused with or substituted for a true real estate map.
-Even if the online map shows infrastructure and local retail centers, it’s still lacks the intelligence that only a professional real estate marketing firm can lend to a map.
-Unless you’ve really got a robust in-house research department with the marketplace knowledge and the graphic skills to represent your offering and your brand appropriately, it’s probably best to bring in some outside help.
+Even if the online map shows infrastructure and local retail centers, it’s still lacks the intelligence that only a professional real estate marketing agency can lend to a map.
+Unless you’ve really got a robust in-house research department with the marketplace knowledge and the real estate graphic design skills to represent your offering and your brand appropriately, it’s probably best to bring in some outside help.